openmultiplayer/web/docs/scripting/functions/GetVehicleRotationQuat.md

 - [GetVehicleZAngle](GetVehicleZAngle): Check the current angle of a vehicle.
 - [GetVehicleRotation](GetVehicleRotation): Get the rotation of a vehicle on the XYZ axis.
+- [GetVehicleMatrix](GetVehicleMatrix): Gets the actual rotation matrix of the vehicle.